crcn/beet/README.md

 ### Notes

-- Beet modifies only one setting in supervisord.conf, which is `[includes]`.
+- Beet modifies only one setting in supervisord.conf, which is `[include]`.
 Beet adds a directory to scan which is `/etc/beet/enabled/*.conf`.
 Any configuration files
 Are symlinked to this directory.
 - After modifications to supervisord, beet calls `supervisorctl update` to load / unload any changes, versus restarting supervisord.